SEO Isn't Dead. It Just Got a Rebrand. (And Nonprofits Need to Pivot)

 The Action Plan (No Coding Required):

-• Use a Plugin: If you are on WordPress, plugins like Yoast SEO or Schema Pro can handle this for you.
-Prioritize FAQ Schema to increase the odds of your answer being featured in an AI summary.
+Use a Plugin: If you are on WordPress, plugins like Yoast SEO or Schema Pro can easily handle formatting these Q&A blocks.
+Just remember that while FAQ Schema is great for traditional Google search features, you no longer have to stress about it to increase your odds of being featured in an AI summary.

 4. Freshness is Not Optional